zanivanusa/fastTyper_RIT/README.md

 $ npm install
 ```

+2. Setup database

+    1. Rename .env.example to .env
+    ```bash
+    $ mv .env.example .env
+    ```
+    2. Open the file and set the database username/password
+    3. Go to Atlas and add your IP address to the list

-2. Start application with (you have to be in the root directory)
+3. Start application with (you have to be in the root directory)
 ```bash
 $ npm start
 ```